blackjax-devs/blackjax/examples/howto_use_aesara.md

 logprob = logprior + loglikelihood
 ```

-We probably shouldn't be using NUTS (why?) for this example, but if we are going to use it we should use it well.
-The beta distribution generates samples between 0 and 1 and gradient-based algorithms like NUTS do not like these intervals much.
-So we apply a log-odds transformation to the beta-distributed variable and sample in the transformed space.
-AePPL can do the transfomation for us:
+I said "naively", because the Beta distribution generates samples between 0 and 1 and gradient-based algorithms like NUTS work better on unbounded intervals.
+We can tell AePPL to apply a log-odds transformation to the Beta-distributed variable, and subsequently sample in the transformed space:

 ```{code-cell} ipython3
 from aeppl.transforms import TransformValuesRewrite, LogOddsTransform